imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

     public boolean setTarget( final ImgPlus< T > img, final Map< String, Object > settings )
 ```

-The raw image data is returned as an {% include github repo='imglib' path='meta/src/main/java/net/imglib2/meta/ImgPlus.java' label='ImgPlus' %}, that can be seen as the [ImgLib2](ImgLib2 "wikilink") equivalent of ImageJ1 {% include github org='imagej' repo='ImageJA' source='ij/ImagePlus.java' label='ImagePlus' %}.
+The raw image data is returned as an {% include github repo='imglib ' path='meta/src/main/java/net/imglib2/meta/ImgPlus.java ' label='ImgPlus ' %}, that can be seen as the [ImgLib2](ImgLib2 "wikilink") equivalent of ImageJ1 {% include github org='imagej ' repo='ImageJA ' source='ij/ImagePlus.java ' label='ImagePlus ' %}.
 It contains the pixel data for all available dimensions (all X, Y, Z, C, T if any), plus the spatial calibration we need to operate in physical units.
 The concrete factory must be able to extract from this ImgPlus the data useful for the SpotDetectors it will instantiate, keeping in mind that each SpotDetector operates on one frame.

 The second argument is the settings map for this specific detector.
 It takes the shape of a map with string keys and object values, that can be cast to whatever relevant class.
 The concrete factory must be able to check that all the required parameters are there, and have a valid class, and to feed to the SpotDetector instances.
 We will see below that the user provides them through a configuration panel.

 ### Getting detection parameters through a configuration panel.

 For a proper TrackMate integration, we need to provide a means for users to tune the detector they chose.
 And since TrackMate was built first to be used through a GUI, we need to create a GUI element for this task: a configuration panel.
-The class that does that in TrackMate is {% include github org='fiji' repo='TrackMate' source='fiji/plugin/trackmate/gui/ConfigurationPanel.java' label='ConfigurationPanel' %}.
+The class that does that in TrackMate is {% include github org='fiji ' repo='TrackMate ' source='fiji/plugin/trackmate/gui/ConfigurationPanel.java ' label='ConfigurationPanel ' %}.
 It is an abstract class that extends JPanel, and that adds two methods to display a settings map and return it.

 Each SpotDetectorFactory has its own configuration panel, which must be instantiated and returned through: